qualiu/vscode-msr/README.md

   - Set `msr.omitGitIgnoreExemptions` = `false` to not use git-ignore if found exemptions.

 Parsing result of `gitignore` file: see `MSR-Def-Ref` output channel (with `msr.debug` = `true` or launched in debug mode).

+Run command `npm run test` in vscode-msr folder if you want to see the translation rule of git-ignore on Windows/Linux.

 ### Compare file lists to help checking if a project can use git-ignore